KiandaBPM/docs/content/docs/platform/rules/_index.md

 There are 10 categories of rules:

-1. **Workflow** - rules that represent the actions a user intends to perform, when they interact with form components.
+1. **Workflow** - rules that represent the actions a user intends to perform when they interact with form components.
+These rules enable you to execute actions that can change the flow of information within a process.
 There are 6 workflow rules, see [Workflow](workflow/) for more information.
-2. **Communications** - rules associated with user communication for example sending an email or triggering a user alert.
+2. **Communications** - rules associated with user communication for example sending an email, meeting request or triggering a user alert.
 There are 4 communication rules, see [Communications](communications/) for more information.
-3. **Data** - rules associated with database operations like create, update and delete.
+3. **Data** - rules associated with database operations Create, Read, Update and Delete (CRUD) allowing these actions to occur on configured data sources.
 There are 5 data rules, see [Data](data/) for more information.
-4. **Users** - rules associated with user properties, allowing user lookup or update a user.
+4. **Users** - rules associated with user properties, allowing user lookup based on a user attribute or retrieve a user property.
 There are 4 user rules, see [Users](users/) for more information.
 5. **File management** - rules concerned with generating documents such as Word, Excel or converting to PDF.
 There are 7 file management rules, see [File Management](files/) for more information.
-6. **Tables** - rules associated with table operations such as updating, adding and removing table rows.
+6. **Tables** - rules associated with table operations such as sorting, copying table rows to another table, adding and removing table rows.
 There are 12 table rules, see [Tables](tables/) for more information.
-7. **Dates** - date rules to calculate time and format dates.
+7. **Dates** - date rules to calculate time and format dates with advanced filter options like omitting weekends or special dates .
 There are 4 date rules, see [Dates](dates/) for more information.
 8. **Form actions** - rules linked to actions that are part of forms, for example submit, close or save.
 There are 6 form rules, see [Form actions](form-actions/) for more information.
-9. **SharePoint** - SharePoint associated rules such as adding, finding or removing users.
+9. **SharePoint** - SharePoint associated rules such as adding, finding or removing users, defining permissions and check-in/checkout of an item.
 There are 10 SharePoint rules, see [SharePoint](sharepoint/) for more information.
 10. **KiandaAI** - there is 1 KiandaAI rule related to text analysis, see [KiandaAI](kianda-AI/) for more information.